teheman/ScholarOneEF/README.md

 ## Digest Authentication

 ScholarOne API services use [digest authentication](https://httpwg.org/specs/rfc7616.html).
-However, there is an [obscure bug](https://stackoverflow.com/questions/3109507/httpwebrequests-sends-parameterless-uri-in-authorization-header) when attempting to consume services using digest authentication with parameters in the Uri.
+ASP.NET is capable of consuming services using digest authentication by [providing credentials](https://docs.microsoft.com/en-us/dotnet/api/system.net.networkcredential?view=net-6.0).
+However, there is an [obscure bug](https://stackoverflow.com/questions/3109507/httpwebrequests-sends-parameterless-uri-in-authorization-header) when attempting to consume services using digest authentication with query parameters in the Uri.
 Digest standards require that the Uri in the authorization header match the Uri being requested, but ASP.NET leaves out the query parameters in the authorization header.
 This requires a work around in ASP.NET in order to consume ScholarOne API, and was the main impetus of this library.